The University of Alberta Senate

 - Nominations for Honorary Degree Recipients - nominations are welcome year round for the University's highest honour.

 - Emil Skarin Fund - an endowment fund created in March 1976 from a donation from Mrs Ada Skarin in memory of her late husband Emil Richard Skarin.
 Projects with an emphasis on the arts and humanities and of interest or value to the public may apply for assistance from the fund every two years.
-Applications for 2013 will be accepted until June 21, 2013.
+Applications will be next accepted in 2017.

 - U School - a program that offers elementary and junior high students from the inner city and other communities with socio-economic challenges a full week on campus to explore life and learning at the University of Alberta